wayke-se/wayke-ecom-react/README.md

         topic: [E-COMMERCE-TOPIC],
         channel: [E-COMMERCE-CHANNEL],
     },
-});
+    /** Specifying a bank id thumbprint is optional **/
+    bankIdThumbprint: "[CUSTOM BANK ID CERTIFICATE THUMBPRINT]" });
 ```

-See https://github.com/wayke-se/wayke-ecom-js for more info about for instance the API address, and configuration for order origination.
+See https://github.com/wayke-se/wayke-ecom-js for more info about for instance the API address, as well as configuration for order origination and bank id thumbprint.

 ## Usage